nekitivlev/CompoundExpressions/CompoundExpressionsProposalFull.md

     ```

 2. ***Difficulty in Debugging:***
-    * ***Proposed Syntax:*** Debugging becomes more challenging with the && syntax because all the declarations and conditions are combined.
+    * ***Proposed Syntax:*** Debugging becomes more challenging with the proposed syntax because all the declarations and conditions are combined.
 It can be difficult to identify which part of the expression caused an issue or which variable failed the condition.

     * [***Init Block Syntax:***](#listing-14) The init block approach makes it easier to isolate and debug each variable initialization and condition, as each declaration and condition is explicitly separated.